 The mathematical value of Pi is an infinite number – understanding Pi is as easy as counting to one, two, 3.1415926535…

-Now, a young primary school boy is believed to have become the youngest Briton to recite the value of Pi to a whopping 104 decimal places in the quickest recorded time of 29 seconds.
+But a young Bradford primary school boy is the youngest Briton to recite the value of Pi to a whopping 104 decimal places in the quickest recorded time of 29 seconds.

 Five-year-old Muhammad Ahmad Khan from Bradford achieved the challenge at his school after performing the feat in his Horton Grange Primary school, to mark international Pi Day.